fidel-schaposnik/fidel-schaposnik.github.io/_posts/2022-06-23-tfgnn-intro.md

 ### <a id="conclusions_resources">5.1 Resources and acknowledgements</a>

-There are a number of resources that have inspired or been used in this notebook, some of which are cited all along the way.
+There are a number of resources that have inspired or been used in this notebook, some of which are cited along the way.
 They are also collected here for reference purposes:

 - The paper [[1]](#cardiotox) introducing the CardioTox dataset digs deeper in the data we have used, and builds better classification models for it